Mojave Trails National Monument

 Snaggletooth: Mojave Trails National Monument offers expansive opportunities to hike and camp within unique formations made up of igneous, sedimentary and metamorphic rock.
 This mountain named Snaggletooth, rests in the southwest corner of the Chemehuevi Mountains and serves as a primitive campsite.
 Due to the beautiful geology and its close proximity to U.S. Highway 95, it is a great place to stay on your way to or from Las Vegas.
 To learn more about dispersed camping on your public lands visit blm.gov.

-Bureau of Land Management Mojave Trails National Monument resources:
+Bureau of Land Management Mojave Trails National Monument Resources:

 Mojave Trails National Monument Website